hisovereign/Fade-Monitors/README.md

-This script will auto dim whatever monitor your mouse is not on as well auto dim at specified times with optional gamma changes
+This script will auto dim whatever monitor your mouse is not on as well as auto dim at specified times with optional gamma changes

 -Mouse-based dimming can be toggled off with a hotkey and defaults changed near top of script